Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 • General — Change the name of your project or copy the project ID.

-• Compute — Set the autosuspend and sizing defaults for any new computes you create when branching.
+• Compute — Set the scale to zero and sizing defaults for any new computes you create when branching.

 • Storage — Choose how long Neon maintains a history of changes for all branches.